Israel Gutiérrez

-José Israel Gutiérrez Zermeño (born 15 January 1993) is a Mexican basketball player for Dorados de Chihuahua and the Mexico national team, where he participated at the 2014 FIBA Basketball World Cup.
+José Israel Gutiérrez Zermeño (born 15 January 1993) is a Mexican professional basketball player for the Astros de Jalisco of the CIBACOPA.
+He also represents the Mexican national team, where he participated at the 2014 FIBA Basketball World Cup.
 He played college basketball for the Borregos ITESM Hidalgo.

 National team career

 Gutiérrez represented the Mexico national team at the 2014 FIBA World Cup and 2016 Centrobasket.
 He then won a bronze medal at the 2017 FIBA AmeriCup held in Argentina.
 He later captained Mexico at the 2019 Pan American Games.

 Personal life

 Both of Gutiérrez's parents are from Jalisco: his mother from San Julián and his father from San Miguel el Alto.